nekanem/Learn-Java/sprint-2-reflection.md

 ## Team Reflection:
 * Pedram had worked on home page, Nate worked on lessons, Vy worked on login ,while Paul had worked on testing.
 * What worked
-* What we can carry over to sprint 3 is starting early as possible, as starting early would operations more soother than they already are.
+* What we can carry over to sprint 3 is starting as early as possible, as starting early would operations more soother than they already are.
 Issues came up during break when the situation made it a bit more challenging to focus